We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - eating clay (a type of pica)

-People who have any of the above risk factors may benefit from taking a potassium supplement.
+People with any of the above risk factors may benefit from taking a potassium supplement.

 Potassium supplements and the keto diet

 The keto diet increases the acidic environment of the body.
-This can trigger a condition called metabolic acidosis (MA), in which the blood becomes too acidic.
+This can trigger metabolic acidosis (MA), in which the blood becomes too acidic.
 This can lead to kidney problems and a loss of bone mineral density.

-Further studies are necessary to determine whether or not everyone following a keto diet should take a potassium citrate supplement.
+Further studies are necessary to determine whether everyone following a keto diet should take a potassium citrate supplement.

 Most dietary supplements contain potassium salts.
-A potassium salt is a combination of potassium and one or more other elements.
+Potassium salt is a combination of potassium and one or more other elements.

 - potassium citrate

 - potassium phosphate

 Since these different salts contain different amounts of potassium, the supplement label may show the amount of pure, or elemental, potassium in the product.